 Gunter Pest Control Offers Tips on Getting Rid of Mosquitos

 We know how it feels to enjoy a lovely dinner on the patio or deck and wake up to those pesky bug bites.
 Awful, just miserable.
-What’s worse, tick and mosquito-borne illnesses such as West Nile Virus, Zika and Lyme Disease are on the rise.
+What’s worse, tick and mosquito-borne illnesses such as West Nile Virus, Zika, and Lyme Disease are on the rise.
 The Center for Disease Control and Prevention found that cases from mosquito, flea and tick bites have tripled in the US from 2004 – 2016.
 The National Pest Management Association has issued a press release advising the public to take precautions.
-Learn tips on getting rid of mosquitos.
+Learn tips on getting rid of mosquitos during the summer months.

 Eight Tips on Getting Rid of Mosquitos